Attention high school students: Get a jumpstart on your college career!

 The College in High School Program is a partnership between high schools and Saint Francis University that gives students multiple options to earn credits.
 These options include:

-- Dual Enrollment: Earn college credits in approved high school classes.
+• Dual Credit: Earn college credits in approved high school classes.
 Experience what college is like while earning college credits in high school, take fewer classes once you get to college, and save money!
-Dual-enrollment courses cost much less than a traditional college class!
+Dual credit courses cost much less than a traditional college class!

-- Career Development Series: Explore career paths online in Business, Health, STEM, and Education while earning dual enrollment SFU credits.
+• Career Development Series: Explore career paths in Business, Health, STEM, and Education while earning SFU credits.
 You’ll join like-minded students in an online classroom taught by SFU professors.

-- Francis Worldwide Online Courses: High School students may take any online course through Francis Worldwide.
+• Online Courses: High School students may take select online courses through the Division of Professional Studies.
 Taking a college class while in high school shows colleges that you are serious, motivated, and ready to start your college career!

 College in High School provides many benefits for high school students, including earning college credit, saving money on tuition and faster degree completion.
 Studies also suggest that dual enrollment increases a student’s academic performance in college!